japila-books/spark-sql-internals/docs/CommandUtils.md

-title: CommandUtils

-# CommandUtils -- Utilities for Table Statistics
+# CommandUtils &mdash; Utilities for Table Statistics

 `CommandUtils` is a helper class that logical commands, e.g. `InsertInto*`, `AlterTable*Command`, `LoadDataCommand`, and CBO's `Analyze*`, use to manage table statistics.